-Ice packs, cool cabbage leaves, or bags of frozen peas on your chest while you lie down may also offer some relief.
+- Ice packs, cool cabbage leaves, or bags of frozen peas on your chest while you lie down may also offer some relief.

-Ask your doctor for suggestions or talk with a dietitian.
+Ask your doctor for suggestions, or talk with a dietitian.
 And if you haven’t already, talk with your doctor about taking prenatal vitamins.